 Create a visualization by selecting a field from the Fields pane.

-Start with a numeric field like SalesFact > Sales $.
+Start with a numeric field like Sales > TotalSales.
 Power BI creates a column chart with a single column.

-Or, start with a category field, such as Name or Product: Power BI creates a Table and adds that field to the Values well.
+Or, start with a category field, such as Name or Product.
+Power BI creates a table and adds that field to the Values well.

 Or, start with a geography field, such as Geo > City.
 Power BI and Bing Maps create a map visualization.

 Select Product > Category and then Product > Count of Product to add them both to the Values well.